dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 If you need any additional help or have some questions, use the following resources:

-- [dbt Cloud learn courses](https://learn.getdbt.com) for on-demand video learning.
+- [dbt Learn courses](https://learn.getdbt.com) for on-demand video learning.
 - Our [Support team](https://docs.getdbt.com/docs/dbt-support) is always available to help you troubleshoot your dbt Cloud issues.
 - Join the [dbt Community](https://community.getdbt.com/) to connect with other dbt users, ask questions, and share best practices.
 - Subscribe to the [dbt Cloud RSS alerts](https://status.getdbt.com/)